Klbgr/EzStudies/README.md

 ![image](https://user-images.githubusercontent.com/43754408/150017086-f190257f-594f-4660-938e-76ca1f964709.png)

-You can click on the button at the botton right to add a homeworks, you can specify a title, a description and a due date.
+You can click on the button at the bottom right to add a homework, you can specify a title, a description and a due date.
 You can click on each cards to delete it or set it to (un)finished.

 ### Course Editor